Blendify/blender-manual/blender_docs/manual/physics/cloth/introduction.rst

 or mass per square unit.

 Cloth is commonly modeled as a mesh grid primitive, or a cube, but can also be, for example, a teddy bear.
-However, Blender's :doc:`Softbody system </physics/soft_body/index>` provides better simulation of closed meshes;
+However, Blender's :doc:`soft body system </physics/soft_body/index>` provides better simulation of closed meshes;
 Cloth is a specialized simulation of fabrics.

 Once the object is designated as Cloth, a Cloth :doc:`modifier </modeling/modifiers/index>`